 And, if something major goes wrong, medical staff are always around to provide the care and assistance required.

 Private living quarters

 If you’ve been living in a relative’s home, it can often feel like everyone is living on top of one another.
-At care homes in Watford, you’ll have everything you need in your own private living quarters.
+At signature care homes, you’ll have everything you need in your own private living quarters.
 Most care homes will also allow you to bring décor and furniture from your old property to make the place feel much more like home too.

 A varied, nutritional diet